 Among the things to do in spring in Rome, there is undoubtedly also a walk through the streets of the center.

 The historic center of Rome has been recognized by UNESCO World Heritage and boasts historical beauty as its symbol par excellence: the Colosseum.
-Through the streets of Rome, every step is history, wherever you look you can admire all the splendor of ancient works
+Through the streets of Rome, every step is history, wherever you look you can admire all the splendor of ancient works and of Roman civilization.

 - Visit the Rome’s municipal Rose Garden